Karyn E.

 Chief Member Officer

-Karyn Elliott, Chief Member Officer, has been with the Tessitura Network since 2011.
+Karyn Elliott, Chief Member Officer, has been with Tessitura since 2011.

 Overseeing support, learning, and the overall member experience, Karyn is responsible for ensuring that all members of the community get the most out of Tessitura.
 Prior to this role, Karyn helped deliver Tessitura’s e-commerce platform (TN Express Web) to over 400 organizations worldwide and subsequently created the Member Services team.